Skip to main content

 Stewed Chicken

-Chicken pieces stewed in rich brown sauce with herbs and spices.
-Tender and flavorful, served over rice.
+Chicken stewed down in a rich brown sauce with herbs and spices until tender, then spooned over rice.

 Regional Cuisine Highlights